-Significant data loss can raise its ugly head at any time, sometimes without warning, grinding businesses to a standstill and home users upset and
+Significant data loss can raise its ugly head at any time.
+Sometimes, without warning, your entire collection of family photos, music

 As we continue to store an